-Introduces poetry, drama and fiction written by women.
+Introduces poetry, drama, and fiction written by women.
 Representative authors include Emily Dickinson, Lorraine Hansberry, Doris Lessing.
-Students should expect to write at least one analytic paper dealing with works read in the course.
+Expect to write at least one analytic paper dealing with works read in the course.

 ENG358 ETHNIC LITERATURE (3 CRS.)

-Introduces literature by members of American minority groups such as Blacks, Hispanics and Native Americans.
-Representative authors include Ralph Ellison, Amando Muro and Leslie Marmon Silko.
-Students should expect to write at least one analytic paper dealing with works read in the course.
+Introduces literature by members of American minority groups such as Blacks, Hispanics, and Native Americans.
+Representative authors include Ralph Ellison, Amando Muro, and Leslie Marmon Silko.
+Expect to write at least one analytic paper dealing with works read in the course.